lpmi-13/current-projects/README.md

 - When one of the EC2 instances gets killed, the rest experience higher load, and then all fail.
 - show this is a web app where users can adjust latency of response, period for health check, and requests per second

-## 129) Create a corpus of content on the MDN docs
+## 129) Create a corpus of content on various docs sites
-- also check the glossary to see if those terms could be better
+- MDN docs
+- AWS docs
+- GCP docs

 ## 130) Use Ben's lidar thing to visualize tcp traffic going between containers
 - containers since you can have fine-grained control over tcpstuff without needing anyone to install anything except docker